Setting up a Kubernetes Cluster in Amazon EKS using Terraform

 A Kubernetes cluster needs to run on Nodes.
 Those nodes are EC2 instances, and they need to have permission to run the Kubernetes components.
 Those permissions are defined in an IAM role, and that role is attached to the EC2 instances that run the Kubernetes components.

 The IAM role should allow the cluster to create those nodes (EC2 instances), create load balancers (Ingresses in k8s), manage auto scaling groups, etcetera.
 So we need to grant permissions to the EKS cluster to create, modify and update all the resources it needs.
-The good thing is that Amazon already made a policy we can use that handles the basics, arn:aws:iam::aws:policy/AmazonEKSClusterPolicy
+The good thing is that Amazon already made a policy we can use that handles the basics, arn:aws:iam::aws:policy/AmazonEKSClusterPolicy.
+You can see how the policy is defined if you log into your AWS console and search for it in the IAM section or by using the following command using the aws cli:

 1